-An Excel form control is a kind of user interface component that can be added to a worksheet.
+Excel form controls are a kind of user interface that can be added to a worksheet.
 You can add a single form control to a worksheet, or a group of form controls.
 Some of the form controls that you can choose from include list boxes, check boxes, radio buttons, scroll bars, combo boxes, and control buttons.

 You can use Excel form controls to design a workbook that encourages users to make certain choices and selections.
 Operations can then be performed based on the selections made.
 Form controls can also be used to provide data options or choices for the user.

 Essentially, form controls let you manage what kind of data a user can enter or manipulate and what happens in your worksheet after a user has performed specific actions.
 You can even combine form controls to create a simple user interface or Form for interacting with a workbook.

 The following is a list of the main form controls available in Excel .

 The label control allows you to add a text label to a worksheet.

 The button control allows you to add a button to a worksheet.
 (The button could be assigned to a macro if you wish.)

 The check box control allows a user to make selections based on true or false values.

 The option (radio) button control can enable a selection from mutually exclusive items.